PROJECT OBJECTIVES

 SYSTEMS THINKING & DISCOVERY

-Partnered with business stakeholders and users to understand the limitations and pain points of the legacy processes and applications, and the vision for the future.
+Partnered with business stakeholders and users to understand and connect the limitations and pain points of the legacy processes and applications to the vision for the future.

 Spearheaded a systems thinking approach by leading continuous research.
 Helped break the silos of knowledge, pushed for more holistic and strategic problem-solving.

-From working one application at a time to thinking about the system
+From working on one application at a time to thinking about the entire system

 Research of Legacy Processes, Pain Points & Opportunities

-Multiple discovery sessions led to this document capturing the legacy lifecycle of a mail piece in the UPPS network the role of the legacy applications, the user and business pain points, and opportunities for improvement.
+Multiple discovery sessions led to a document capturing the legacy lifecycle of a mail piece in the UPS network, the role of the legacy applications, user and business pain points, and strategic opportunities for improvement.
 It gave us a foundation for understanding and alignment.
 (Click image to enlarge)

 User Needs Across the Suite

 Three of the five applications in the suite were to be used by the same three user types.
-The personas included a section that talked about the user overarching needs and a vision for how each application was going to address these needs (click to enlarge)
+The personas included a section that talked about the user overarching needs and a vision of how each application was going to address these needs (click an image to enlarge).

-Because of the specifics of the flows and applications, I had to expand on the UPS Design System and develop custom components for the grids, modals, icons, and illustrations.
+Because of the specifics of the flows and applications, I had to expand on the UPS Design System and scale custom components for the grids and modals.
 I continuously refined the components to achieve visual consistency while retaining simplicity and ease of use.

 Standardizing the wording and color coding of the mail statuses in the suite.